×

 If the property has an existing tenant, you already know how much that property will make in rental income.
 If it does not, however, how can you estimate this?

 A little homework will go a long way.
 You can use websites such as Rentometer.com, which gives you average rents by neighborhood.
-This is good for ballpark estimates but you should go one step further and ask a local realtor that specializes in rentals.
+This is good for ballpark estimates, but you should go one step further and ask a local realtor who specializes in rentals.

 You may get a range for your potential rental, such as between $800 and $1000 per month.
 Use the lower number for your calculation to be conservative.
-That way if you make more, it is a pleasant surprise!
+That way, if you make more, it’ll be a pleasant surprise!
+For those of you who are new investors, I’ll cover rental income in more detail later in this article.

 How Do I Know What Expenses Will Be?